tmhoule/AppUpdates/QUICKSTART.md

 2) Create a policy to run the script.
 	In parameter 4, set it to the path to a webserver where you'll put the config file (ie: http://mycompany.com/configFiles).
 Your client computers will download a file on this server to know what updates are appropriate for them.
 	In parameter 5, enter the file name that contains the updates.
 In this tutorial, it is called DEVApplicationUpdateControl.plist
-	The Custom policy needs to be updateapps4.
-Set it to run Ongoing with no other triggers
+	The Custom policy needs to be 'updateapps4'.
+Set it to run Ongoing with no other triggers and scoped to all computers.

 3) Duplicate the policy from above.
-Remote the custom trigger and add a 'Check-in' trigger.
+Remove the custom trigger and add a 'Check-in' trigger.
 Set the frequency to every hour or every day.
 This policy ensures machines are scanned for updates occasionally.
 The above policy in step 2 is used to refresh updates when called by the client.

 4) Create a policy in your JSS for each applicaiton you want to update.
 Firefox for example, create a policy to install firefox, scoped to all computers.
 The trigger should be a custom trigger with a name such as 'firefox54'.
 If you want, you may publish to Self Service but do not have any other triggers on it.
 Set it be available 'ongoing'.